 3) We Doubt Our Own Worth

 What a blow!
-In hindsight we can look back and understand why the discard happened knowing full well it says nothing about our worth, but in the moment?
-This is a devastating blow.
+In hindsight, we can look back and understand why the discard happened knowing full well it says nothing about our worth, but in the moment?
+This is a devastating hit to our psyche.
 These strong emotions of rejection and unworthiness can lead us to do odd things: apologize for things we didn’t do, bargain and promise to change, or run the new supply down in an effort to feel better by comparison.

 This is one of those bitter pill realities of narcissistic abuse that we need to swallow yet again.
 It hurts.
 It sucks.
 It ISN’T FAIR.
 It looks like the narc has moved on (and they have, but they did LONG before they found someone else – they were NEVER invested in you in the first place) and here we are: STRUGGLING.